statiqdev/Website/input/guide/deployment/netlify.md

     .RunAsync();
 ```

+Note that you don't need to call `DeployToNetlify` if you're specifying the `NetlifySiteId` and `NetlifyAccessToken`
+settings elsewhere (like an `appsettings.json` file).
+This method is just a convenience for setting those values.
+The
+Netliy deployment will automatically take place if those settings are defined, regardless of how or where they were set.

 If you're deploying to Netlify you can also set `NetlifyRedirects` to `true` to
 create a [Netlify redirects file](xref:redirects#netlify).